 This Quarterly Report on Form 10-Q contains "forward-looking statements" as defined under federal securities laws.
 Forward-looking statements are based on our current expectations of future events and many of these statements can be identified using terminology such as "believes," "expects," "anticipates," "plans," "may," "will," "projects," "continues," "estimates," "potential," "opportunity" and similar expressions.
-These forward-looking statements, include, but are not limited to, statements related to the Covid-19 coronavirus pandemic, our collaboration and license agreements, our cash runway, the advancement of our clinical trials, and the impact of regulatory actions on our regulatory submission timelines
+These forward-looking statements, include, but are not limited to, statements related to our collaboration and license agreements, our cash runway, the advancement of our clinical trials, and the impact of regulatory actions on our regulatory submission and approval timelines.